krzys9876/command-line-reader/README.md

     val outFile:String=arguments.outputFile.optValue.getOrElse("/tmp/any_folder/out.bin")

 This is safe (i.e. no error will be thrown) but you have to deal with options yourself.

+It was a bit complicated to accept Boolean parameters without values.
+This will not work if you mix boolean parameters with positional ones, particularly when a boolean parameter is provided without value and right before named ones.
+This will confuse parser and cause incorrect behaviour.

+I tend not to mix parameter types (named/positional) if possible.

 ### Side note 1 on immutability ###